raaffc/objectified-solutions/objectified-solutions/README.md

 - SolutionView picks up the NestedProjects section of the sln file.
 If the SolutionView object is null it means that the solution does not have any solution folders defined.

 Release Notes:
 - 1.0.0.0: Alpha release.
 - 1.0.0.1: Added readme.md to NuGet package.
 - 1.0.0.2: Corrected description for NuGet package.
 - 1.0.0.3: Small tweaks.
 - 2.0.0.0: Major release.
 Altered API.
 Moved existing API to FileView namespace and added SolutionView namespace.
-Added support for wixproj files
+Added support for wixproj files.
-- 2.0.0.1: Fixed display of multiple levels of nesting in SolutionView
+- 2.0.0.1: Fixed display of multiple levels of nesting in SolutionView.